Aggies Commit Fellowship for the 2018-2019 year

 * The Office of the Provost has agreed to fund Aggies Commit for the 2018-2019 year

-The Aggies Commit is a Graduate and Professional Student Educational Experiences Fellowship administered by the Graduate and Professional Student Council and Office of Graduate and Professional Studies and sponsored by the Office of the Provost and Executive Vice President aims to support the high-impact learning experiences of graduate and professional students that go beyond required degree program activities.
+The Aggies Commit is a Graduate and Professional Student Educational Experiences Fellowship administered by the Graduate and Professional Student Government and Office of Graduate and Professional Studies and sponsored by the Office of the Provost and Executive Vice President aims to support the high-impact learning experiences of graduate and professional students that go beyond required degree program activities.
 This fellowship is to further graduate and professional education, for example, by providing support and access to resources and programming not available at Texas A&M University, collaborative research with senior scholars at other campuses in the United States as well as internationally, diversity and global learning activities, unpaid internships, professional and/or entrepreneurship development, and interdisciplinary experiences.

 - Recipients are not required to present and/or work-on their own scholarly research to be eligible for funding, but it is encouraged.